Bringing awareness to women's eye health and safety

 Making your eye health a priority is the best way to protect your vision.
 Here are some habits that can help maintain your eye health and lower your risk of eye disease:

 • Get routine comprehensive eye exams – Women ages 18 to 64 should have an eye exam at least every two years.
 If you’re 65 and older, you should have an eye exam annually.
-Your eye doctor will tell you if need to be seen more often.
+Your eye doctor will tell you if you need to be seen more often.

 • Eat a healthy diet – Eat foods that are good for eye health, such as fish, lean meats, whole grains, brightly colored fruits and dark leafy greens.